dishitaj/web102_prework/README.md

 Submitted by: **Dishita Jhawar**

-**SeaGame** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**SeaGame** is a website for the imaginary company Sea Monster Crowdfunding that displays information about the games they have funded.
+Building this website was a good exercise in reviewing HTML, CSS, and JS.

 Time spent: **8** hours spent in total